oracle-livelabs/security/accessgovernance-admin/access-review/access-review.md

   15. Click on **Submit Request**

-  16. Log in to Oracle Access Governance as an employee user - Mark Hernandez with the username and password mentioned below.
+  16. Log in to Oracle Access Governance as an employee user - Jerry Poland with the username and password mentioned below.

     **Username:**
     ```
-    <copy>mhernandez</copy>
+    <copy>jerry.poland</copy>
     ```

     **Password:**